barbagroup/essential_skills_RRC/docs/nix/pipes.md

 line to spit out the number of files/folders that contain `Do` in their title.

 ## `sort`

+In order to learn about `sort`, we need _something_ to sort.
+We could download a file using the web browser, but why would we?
+Simpler to use `wget` on the command line!

 ```text
 wget https://raw.githubusercontent.com/barbagroup/essential_skills_RRC/master/copa_america_goals
 ```

+After `wget` finishes, use `ls` to check and make sure that the file has downloaded.

 Ok!
 We have downloaded a list of goals scored in the 2016 Copa America, let's take a look at what the file contains: